Shellyda/studies-javascript-basic/README.md

 ## Overview

-Welcome to the "Conhecendo JavaScript" repository!
 This repository covers the basics of JavaScript for beginners in programming.

 ### Main Points: